 Scrum Master and project manager differences

 Do we still need project managers now that we have Scrum?
 Do the roles overlap?
 Can we combine them?
 Why is there confusion between the project manager and Scrum Master roles?
-Is the Scrum Master just a fancy name for agile project management.
+Is the Scrum Master just a fancy name for an agile project management?

 At agileKRC we are finding that these are still very common questions to many people.
 Surprisingly, these questions are still being asked by many mature organisations who have been practising agile for many years now.

 In this video, Keith Richards, the Founder of agileKRC and Lead Author and Chief Examiner for Agile Project Management (AgilePM) and DSDM Atern looks at the differences between the Scrum Master and project manager roles and how to apply these roles correctly to different situations.

 The video covers these topics:

 - How agile operates in different contexts and environments.